badetitou/badetitou.github.io/misc/_drafts/2022-09-15-integrate-software-engineering-into-the-everyday-world.md

       - output.json
 ```

-The step `install` consist in using maven (in case of java code) to install de project dependency.
+The step `install` consists in using maven (in the case of java code) to install de project dependency.
-This step is optional but helps getting better result in future analysis.
+This step is optional but helps get better results in future analysis.

-The step `parse` uses [VerveineJ](https://modularmoose.org/moose-wiki/Developers/Parsers/VerveineJ), a tool that parses Java code and produce a model of the code that can be used for analysis.
+The step `parse` uses [VerveineJ](https://modularmoose.org/moose-wiki/Developers/Parsers/VerveineJ), a tool that parses Java code and produces a model of the code that can be used for analysis.

-Once we performed this preliminary steps, we have to ask to the CI to run the analysis and sending the results to the target platform.
+Once we performed these preliminary steps, we have to ask the CI to run the analysis and send the results to the target platform.

-## Integrate visualisation to GitLab wiki
+## Integrate visualizations to GitLab wiki

 To integrate schema to GitLab wiki, there are two options: use native markdown schema, or export visualization as png and integrate the png file to markdown.

-In this blog post, we focus in native markdown schema using [MermaidJS](https://mermaid-js.github.io/).
+In this blog post, we focus on native markdown schema using [MermaidJS](https://mermaid-js.github.io/).
 To use mermaid with Moose, we use the [MermaidPharo](https://github.com/badetitou/MermaidPharo/) project.

-The configuration of the CI to integrate visualisation to GitLab wiki is done in three steps:
+The configuration of the CI to integrate visualization to the GitLab wiki is done in three steps:

-1. we add a configuration file named `.smalltalk.ston`.
-This file configure the CI to install the project MermaidPharo
+1. We add a configuration file named `.smalltalk.ston`.
+This file configures the CI to install the project MermaidPharo

     ```txt
     SmalltalkCISpec {